wangchj/newspan/docs/installation.md

 3. Get source code
 4. Install dependencies via Composer
 5. Install database management system
-   - If SQLite, make sure the database file is publicly writable
+   - If SQLite, make sure the database file and its directory are publicly writable